 - The command removes the ni-package-manager-released-feed, as it cannot be removed in the settings dialog.

 - Click settings button () and uncheck the options In the NIPM settings window, uncheck the options Show the BROWSE PRODUCTS tab and auto-register product feeds and Automatically download and install missing dependencies from NI.com.

-Please note that if you upgrade NI Package Manager in the future, you will need to repeat these steps.
+Note: If you upgrade, or reinstall, NI Package Manager you will need to repeat these steps.